-In this paper, we show that lowest Landau levels are not just examples of geometrically flat bands fulfilling the holomorphicity condition, but rather they are the only possibility of such a flat band in two dimensions with unit Chern number in the isotropic case.
+In this paper, we show that the lowest Landau level is not just an example of geometrically flat bands fulfilling the holomorphicity condition, but rather they are the \textit{only} possibility of such an isotropic flat band in two dimensions with unit Chern number.
 We also show that geometrically flat bands with higher Chern numbers, such as those constructed in~\cite{wu:regnault:bernevig:13}, are also uniquely determined once one fixes the Chern number and one parameter governing the anisotropy called the \emph{modular parameter}.
-Finally we provide explicit expressions of those wavefunctions.
-On the one hand, our result places a strict constraint on the types of wavefunctions one can consider in exploring bands fulfilling the GMP algebra.
-On the other hand, our explicit expressions of the desired wavefunctions, which are exhaustive due to the uniqueness, can provide a solid basis to further study fractional topological physics in such bands.
+Finally we provide explicit expressions of those wave functions.
+On the one hand, our result places a strict constraint on the types of wave functions one can consider in exploring bands fulfilling the GMP algebra.
+On the other hand, our explicit expressions of the desired wave functions, which are exhaustive due to the uniqueness, can provide a solid basis to further study fractional topological physics in such bands.

 This paper is structured as follows.
 In Sec.~\ref{sec: results} we present our results.
 We begin by recalling and discussing the recently introduced concept of K\"ahler bands in Sec.~\ref{subsec: Kaehler bands}, then we present our main theorem in Sec.~\ref{subsec: main theorem}, and in Sec.~\ref{subsec: proof} we present its proof.
 In Sec.~\ref{sec: discussion} we discuss our results.
 In Sec.~\ref{sec: technical results} we present some technical results used in the proof of the main theorem.